 5. Separate Poorly Performing Sections From The Primary Domain

-While Google understands the relationship between subdomains and the primary domain name, they treat subdomains as a completely different site.
+While Google understands the relationship between subdomains and the master domain name, they treat subdomains as a completely different site.

 This is usually a good thing, but it can also be used to your advantage if you have a section of your website that is underperforming.

-If there is a section of your website that is performing poorly in the SERPs, you can isolate it from the main website and treat it as its own subdomain.
+If there are sections of your websites that are performing poorly in the SERPs, you can isolate them from the main websites and treat them as their own subdomains.

 For example, if your website has a news section where it covers the latest industry news, you might want to separate this section from the primary domain, as these news articles are usually performing poorly in the SERPs and they can cause some keyword cannibalization issues.